Myriopteris rufa

-Myriopteris rufa, commonly known as Eaton's lip fern, is a moderately-sized fern of Mexico and the southwestern United States, with outlying populations in Costa Rica and the Appalachian Mountains.
-One of the cheilanthoid ferns, it was usually classified in the genus Cheilanthes, as Cheilanthes eatonii, until 2013, when the genus Myriopteris was again recognized as separate from Cheilanthes.
+Myriopteris rufa, commonly known as Eaton's lip fern, is a small to medium-sized fern of Mexico and the southwestern United States, with outlying populations in Costa Rica and the Appalachian Mountains.
+The leaf is about three times divided into oblong or round bead-like segments, which are covered in a thick mat of reddish-brown hair below and are variably hairy above.
+Broad scales on the leaf axis distinguish it from woolly lip fern (M. tomentosa).
+One of the cheilanthoid lip ferns, it was usually classified in the genus Cheilanthes, as Cheilanthes eatonii, until 2013, when the genus Myriopteris was again recognized as separate from Cheilanthes.
 It typically grows in rocky habitats, most frequently on limestone but also sometimes on basalt or shale.
+The common name honors Daniel Cady Eaton, who helped distinguish it from other lip ferns.

 Description

 The rhizome is compact, horizontal and about 3 mm or 4 to 8 mm in diameter, with leaf blades closely spaced along its length. and branching.
 It bears persistent scales 3 to 4 mm long, which are linear to slightly lanceolate, straight or slightly contorted, and loosely pressed against the surface of the rhizome.
 They have a broad, dark reddish-brown or black central stripe which is sharply differentiated from the narrow, light brown margins.
 The margins are entire (toothless).

 The fronds arise from the rhizome in clusters.
 Unlike many ferns, they do not emerge as coiled fiddleheads (noncircinate vernation).
 When mature, they are 6 to 38 cm long and 1.5 to 5 cm wide.
 The stipe (the stalk of the leaf, below the blade) is 3 to 16 cm long and typically about one-quarter to one-third of the total length of the frond.
 It is dark brown, chestnut brown, or reddish-brown to purplish-black in color, round in cross-section, and bears abundant linear tan or white scales 1.5 to 2 mm long, and sometimes some narrowly lanceolate scales and a few hairs.